macloo/python-beginners/flask/part4_forms/README.md

     return render_template('index.html', names=names, form=form, message=message)
 ```

-The crucial line is where we assign our configured form object to a new variable:
+A crucial line is where we assign our configured form object to a new variable:

 ```python
 form = NameForm()